AI@MBL: Machine Learning for Microscopy Image Analysis

 Students will leave the course with an appreciation for the power and limitations of deep learning as well as broad knowledge of key tools that apply deep-learning based methods to microscopy image data.

-The course assumes familiarity with the Python programming language, but does not assume any prior experience with machine learning or deep learning techniques.
+The course assumes familiarity with the Python programming language, but does not assume any prior experience with machine learning techniques.
 To ensure that students can “hit the ground running”, we will provide pre-course materials and exercises that will enable students to assess their programming skills and introduce basic data handling and Python coding basics.
 Students are highly encouraged to bring their own microscopy datasets to work on during the second week, ideally with some amount of existing label data that can be used to train adequate deep learning models.
 This course is limited to a maximum of 24 students.